 - Founder agreements

-- Equity venture and debt
+- Equity financing and venture debt financing

 - Private placement memorandums